Roger-random/ESP32Tests/README.md

 later.
 Has problems with holding output pins through waking up.
 * `bare_lcd_2digit` - Drives a two-digit 7-segment LCD salvaged from an
 electric blanket controller.
 PlatformIO/ESP-IDF/LEDC PWM
+* `mozzi_as7341` - On AVR Arduino, Adafruit's AS7341 library is incompatible
+with Mozzi library due to compile-time errors.
+(Collision in twi_nonblock and Wire library?)
+On an ESP32 twi_nonblock is absent.
+This sketch proves those two libraries can play nice together on ESP32 Arduino.